-3.1.3.3 Human Nature
+3.1.3.3 HUMAN NATURE

 Gandhi had a great faith in human nature and believed in the inner goodness of man.
 The human being has a sense of spiritual self consciousness and morality.
 Each individual has the possibility of spiritual growth.
 This individual conceived in moral and spiritual terms is the supreme consideration of Gandhian political thought.
 He believed that there was something inherently divine in human nature.
 However, the existing man is so imperfect and far from God.
 Hence, he should be raised to his higher ideal self.
 Towards this, he advocated for moral change of human heart and always stressed on the moral and spiritual side rather than on the intellectual and scientific side of man's nature.
-According to Gandhi, social betterment depends upon individual efforts for self-purification.
-Thus the revelation of moral powers of the individual is an important point in his political thought and one would find integral connection between the spiritual realization and social service across his thought.
-Gandhi traces the evil in man to his own evil tendencies than of the society.
-Hence, he felt that man can be cured of his evil tendencies by prolonged efforts.
+According to Gandhi, social betterment depends upon individual is an important point in his political thought and one would find integral connection between the spiritual realization and social service across his thought.
+Gandhi traces the evil in man to his own evil tendencies by prolonged efforts.
 He considered the religious remaking of human nature prior to social and political transformation.
 Thus, spiritualization of politics requires the fundamental remaking of Human Nature first.
-Thus, in order to realize human perfection, Gandhi laid emphasis on non-violence, truth and
+Thus, in order to realize human perfection, Gandhi laid emphasis on non-violence, truth and other virtues.